willGraham01/PiranhasHalfyord/appendix/appendix-monster-stat-blocks.md

+---
-# Appendix: Monster Stat Blocks
+title: Stat Blocks
+description: A compendium of the unorthodox monsters and creatures that will be encountered on this adventure.
+---

 A compendium of the unorthodox monsters and creatures that will be encountered on this adventure.